-This increase has inevitably led to complaints about the burden and intrusiveness of regulation.
-Ministers have responded by launching frequent deregulation initiatives, including the introduction of regulatory budgets.
+All this regulation has inevitably led to complaints about the burden and intrusiveness of regulation.
+Ministers have responded by launching frequent deregulation and better regulation initiatives, including the introduction of regulatory budgets.
 Have they worked?

 The Regulatory Burden - Four Areas of Concern